PlGGS/xva-doc/src/manual/tutorial1.md

 # Tracking Prices | Beginner

-In this tutorial, you'll learn how to track event values and test
+In this tutorial, you'll learn how to track [Event](../class/src/index.js~Event.html) values and test for the highest and lowest price values.

 ## Declaring your variables

 Once you've opened your Javascript editor, you should see your default CEVNTPane and CEVNTFeed variables along with some new ones.
 These are most commonly defined as gEvntPane and gPaneFeed.

 ```js
 var gEvntPane;